idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_core_model.md

 ## Thermal Hydraulics Model

-Next, Pronghorn (AKA Moose Navier Stokes Module) is the sub app detailed in the neutronics input file listed below which performs the thermal hydraulic calculations of the core and primary loop.
+Next, Pronghorn (here mostly leveraging the MOOSE Navier Stokes Module) is the sub app detailed in the neutronics input file listed below which performs the thermal hydraulic calculations of the core and primary loop.
- Note, this application can be fully run with the open-source Moose Navier Stokes Module.
+ Note, this application can be fully run with the open-source MOOSE Navier Stokes Module.

 !listing msr/msre/multiphysics_core_model/steady_state/th.i